octokit/plugin-rest-endpoint-methods.js/docs/codeScanning/updateAlert.md

 # Update a code scanning alert

 Updates the status of a single code scanning alert.
-You must use an access token with the `security_events` scope to use this endpoint.
+You must use an access token with the `security_events` scope to use this endpoint with private repositories.
+You can also use tokens with the `public_repo` scope for public repositories only.
 GitHub Apps must have the `security_events` write permission to use this endpoint.

 ```js
 octokit.rest.codeScanning.updateAlert({